Lebanon and Syria: refugees seeking safe shelter

 People also seek refuge in Syria.
 Since the escalating violence, over 400,000 people have already crossed the border in search of a safer place.
 The humaniatarian needs in Syria are already extremely high with increased food insecurity, weak infrastructure, extreme high poverty numbers, economic instability and the psychological effects of long-term conflict and crisis.
 This huge influx of refugees and returnees asks a huge toll on the country.

 Dorcas Lebanon and Dorcas Syria immediately started with the provision of humanitarian assistance to those affected.
-Follow our updates on our emergency response.
+Learn more about we have been and are doing in Lebanon and Syria.
+Though the work continues, no further updates will be shared on this page.

 Mobile clinic